 There are 30 miles of privately-maintained streets in Orinda in addition to the 64 miles of publicly-maintained residential streets.
 These streets are not gated enclaves but, for the most part, cul-de-sacs indistinguishable from adjacent publicly maintained ones.
 1,500 families live on these streets; about 20 percent of Orinda.
+These families pay the same taxes as their neighbors living on public streets but do not share in the benefit of publicly funded road maintenance.

 To the Orinda City Council,